Lokad/Terab/prototype/docs/sozu-table.md

 In other words, the Sozu table _soft deletes_ its entries by marking them as _consumed_.
 Then, when the entries are old enough, blockchain-wise, they are lazily _hard deleted_.
 This point is covered in greater detail in the following.

-Blocks cannot be identified only by their block-height.
+Blocks cannot be identified only by their block height.
 However as the Bitcoin protocol steers the generation of new blocks toward 10min intervals between blocks, 4-bytes integers are sufficient to uniquely identify all blocks in existence, including all the orphaned ones, for over 50,000 years.

 ## Reading the Sozu table